mlabs-haskell/devblog-1/DEVBLOG.md

-# Using QuickCheck in unexpected ways
+# Using QuickCheck in Unexpected Ways

 ## Introduction

 [QuickCheck][quickcheck] is a well-known testing tool in the Haskell community.
-At MLabs, we use QuickCheck in many of our projects, and have had great success with it, often catching issues that would otherwise have been difficult, or impossible, to find.
-Despite its age, QuickCheck is still useful, and has a surprising number of capabilities.
+We use QuickCheck in many of our projects at MLabs and have had great success with it, often catching issues that would otherwise have been difficult, or impossible, to find.

+QuickCheck was first published in the year 2000.
+It is still useful despite its age, and has a number of capabilities that are still surprisingly lacking in other libraries.
+At the same time, using QuickCheck productively remains challenging for many users.

-At the same time, using QuickCheck correctly, and in a way that benefits you, is surprisingly difficult.
-This is caused by a mixture of factors: a lack of documentation, examples that don't take into account realistic cases or limitations, the need to use additional tools beyond QuickCheck itself, and a lack of material around 'overall vision' of its use and best practices.
-This has led to a lot of frustration with QuickCheck among many of its users, even leading to some claims of it being useless for many projects.
+These challenges arise from a mixture of factors: a lack of documentation, examples that don't take into account realistic cases or limitations, the need to use additional tools beyond QuickCheck itself, and a lack of material around 'overall vision' of QuickCheck's use and best practices.

-We believe that QuickCheck is useful, but often not in a way that's apparent.
-In this article, we will show a full, worked example of the use of QuickCheck in a modern way, on an example problem that is large enough to be interesting, but not so large as to dwarf the testing that it is meant to help demonstate.
-Along the way, we will show uses of QuickCheck that are less-known and less-documented, including a capability that many might not be aware of (the author learned many of these techniques relatively recently).
+We believe that QuickCheck is useful, but often not in a way that is apparent.
+This series will take the reader through a full, worked example in three parts, focusing on a problem that is large enough to be interesting but not so large as to dwarf the testing that it is meant to help demonstrate.

+Along the way, we will show uses of QuickCheck that are less-known and less-documented including the practical matter of running the tests in a useful way, shrinking, the `CoArbitrary` typeclass, the `Function` typeclass.
+We will finish with a summary cheat sheet that the reader can bookmark for future reference.

 By the end, we will have an example of proper practices with QuickCheck, as well as demonstrating some patterns and techniques that can be widely applied to many projects and test cases.

+The first part of the series focuses on our motivating example.
+Then, the second part will discuss running basic tests, proper test configuration, and shrinking (a technique that tries to simplify randomly generated counterexamples within failing tests).
+The third part will conclude with a discussion of the `CoArbitrary` and `Function` typeclasses that allow testing using arbitrary functions.

+# Part I: A Motivating Example

 ## An aside about arrays